How to Generate Project Report from MS Project Files in Java with GroupDocs.Viewer

 - Maven installed for dependency management.

-- Familiarity with MS Project file formats is beneficial but not mandatory.
+- Familiarity with MS Project file formats (helpful but not required).

 Setting Up GroupDocs.Viewer for Java